josevoight/freecodecamp/HTML/css example/index.md

 -in style will override any class or id style
 - the last override style and override all css style
 ex: color: red !important;

+7/16/2020
+# use Hex code for specific colors
+- there is many ways to represent color in css
+- hexadecimal code or hex fo short
+- in css, we can use 6 hex to represent color
+ex: #000000; ->>> black color